swetha0/lab-angular-directives/README.md

     - ```ng serve --open or ng serve -o```

-## Progression 1: Attribute Directive
+## Progression 1: Attribute Directive - ngClass & ngStyle

 - Generate a new app using `ng new directive-attribute-app`
 - Use the following angular built in attribute directives generate the output given below.